-Bridging a gap created by one or more missing teeth has become a possibility through a dental bridge.
+Bridging a gap created by one or more missing teeth has become a possibility through the application of a dental bridge.

 Missing one or more teeth?
-Bridget the gap with a dental bridge.
+Bridge the gap with a dental bridge.

-Two or more crowns and pontics or false teeth make up a dental bridge.
-Dental bridges have three main types namely traditional, cantilever, and Maryland-bonded which vary in their fabrication and the way of anchoring.
+Two or more crowns and pontics, or false teeth, make up a dental bridge.
+Dental bridges come in three main types: traditional, cantilever, and Maryland-bonded.
+Each type varies in their fabrication and in how they are anchored in the mouth.

-A dental bridge may require two dental visits for the preparation and placement of the bridge:
+A dental bridge may require two dental visits for its preparation and placement:

-- First visit: During the initial visit to the dentist, the supporting teeth are recontoured to allow room for the crown to be placed on Impressions of the teeth are then created to serve as a model for the bridge, pontic, and crown.
-While waiting for the creation of the bridge, a temporary bridge will be used as protection of the exposed teeth and gums.
+- First visit: During the initial visit at the dentist, the supporting teeth are recontoured to allow room for the crown to be placed.
+Impressions of the teeth are then created to serve as a model for the bridge, pontic, and crown.
+While waiting for the creation of the bridge, a temporary bridge will serve to protect the exposed teeth and gums.

 - Second visit: The next appointment will involve the removal of the temporary bridge and the checking and adjustment of the new bridge for proper fit and bite.
-The new bridge will then be cemented into place.
+The dentist will then cement the new bridge in place.